Rotate claim signer key

 Verification

 After the rotation completes, deliver a small synthetic test event from the provider dashboard (a no-op state-change webhook is fine).
-Confirm in the provider's monitoring or activity surface that:
+Check the provider's monitoring or activity surface to confirm that:

-• The event was processed under the new EOA (the on-chain transaction sender matches the new EOA address).
+- The webhook was processed under the new EOA (the on-chain transaction sender matches the new EOA address).

 If the test event surfaces under the old EOA address, the provider bookkeeping update did not land.
-Re-check the claim-issuer participant issuerEoaAddress value and re-run the administration update.
+Re-check the issuerEoaAddress value on the claim-issuer participant record and re-run the administration update.

 If the test event signs successfully but the claim fails to verify, check that addKey landed on the identity and that the new key has MANAGEMENT_KEY (purpose 1).
 Use a read-only getKey(newKeyHash) call against the identity to inspect the key's purpose set.